-Autism is more common in boys.
-Other factors that increase the chance of autism include:
+ASD is more common in boys.
+Other things that may raise the risk are:

 An electroencephalogram (EEG) may also be done to record brain activity.

-There are no current guidelines to prevent autism because the cause is unknown.
+There are no current guidelines to prevent ASD.
+The cause is not known.

 The Autism Society

 Centers for Disease Control and Prevention

 Autism spectrum disorder fact sheet.
 National Institute of Neurological Disorders and Stroke website.
 Available at: https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Fact-Sheets/Autism-Spectrum-Disorder-Fact-Sheet.
 Accessed September 9, 2020.

 Autism spectrum disorder.
 National Institute of Mental Health website.
 Available at: http://www.nimh.nih.gov/health/topics/autism-spectrum-disorders-asd/index.shtml.
 Accessed September 9, 2020.

 Autism spectrum disorders.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/condition/autism-spectrum-disorders.
 Accessed September 9, 2020.

 Autism spectrum disorder (ASD).
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/ncbddd/autism/index.html.
 Accessed September 9, 2020.